-Do you act as the family or informal caregiver for an older adult?
-Have you been looking for information and support for the caregiver role?
+Do you act as a family or informal caregiver for an older adult?
+Have you been looking for information and support?

-We invite you to participate in a FREE 8 WEEK, online course for people who are the family or informal caregivers of older adult(s).
-This online program will enable you to learn at your own pace, when it is most convenient for you.
-We recommend you spend 60-90 minutes each week to complete the program.
-You will work through course content and activities, as well as meet others through an online discussion board.
+We invite you to participate in Caregiving Essentials.
+This course will enable you to learn at your own pace, when it is most convenient for you.
+You will work through course content and activities, as well as meet others through an online discussion board and interactive virtual presentations.